History of Mexico: Beginnings

 The presence of people in Mesoamerica was once thought to date back 40,000 years, an estimate based on what were believed to be ancient footprints discovered in the Valley of Mexico.
 This date may not be accurate after further investigation using radiocarbon dating.
 It is currently unclear whether 23,000-year-old campfire remains found in the Valley of Mexico are the earliest human remains uncovered so far in Mexico.

 The first people to settle in Mexico encountered a climate far milder than the current one.
 In particular, the Valley of Mexico contained several large paleo-lakes (known collectively as Lake Texcoco) surrounded by dense forest.
-Deer were found in this area, but most fauna were small land animals and fish and other lacustrine animals were found in the lake region.
-Such conditions encouraged the initial pursuit of a hunter-gatherer existence.
+Deer were found in this area, but most fauna were small land animals and fish and other lacustrine animals.
+Such conditions encouraged the pursuit of a hunter-gatherer existence.
 Indigenous peoples in western Mexico began to selectively breed maize (Zea mays) plants between 5,000 and 10,000 years ago.
 The diet of ancient central and southern Mexico was varied, including domesticated corn (or maize), squashes, beans, tomatoes, peppers, cassavas, pineapples, chocolate, and tobacco.
 The Three Sisters (corn, squash, and beans) constituted the principal diet.

 Shield Jaguar and Lady Xoc, Maya, lintel 24 of temple 23, Yaxchilan, Mexico, ca. 725 ce.

-Mesoamericans had belief systems where every element of the cosmos and everything that forms part of nature represented a supernatural manifestation.
+In Mesoamerican belief systems, every element of the cosmos and every part of nature represented a supernatural manifestation.
 The spiritual pantheon was vast and extremely complex.
-They frequently took on different characteristics and even names in other areas, but in effect, they transcended cultures and time.
-Great masks with gaping jaws and monstrous features in stone or stucco were often located at the entrance to temples, symbolizing a cavern or cave on the flanks of the mountains that allowed access to the depths of Mother Earth and the shadowy roads that lead to the underworld.
-Cults connected with the jaguar and jade especially permeated religion throughout Mesoamerica.
-Jade, with its translucent green color, was revered along with water as a symbol of life and fertility.
-The jaguar, agile, powerful, and fast, was especially connected with warriors and as spirit guides of shamans.
-Despite differences in chronology or geography, the crucial aspects of this religious pantheon were shared amongst the people of ancient Mesoamerica.
+They frequently took on different characteristics and names in different areas, but in effect, they transcended cultures and time.
+Great masks with gaping jaws and monstrous features in stone or stucco were often located at temple entrances, symbolizing a cavern or cave on the flanks of the mountains that allowed access to the depths of Mother Earth and the shadowy roads that lead to the underworld.
+Cults connected with the jaguar and jade permeated religion throughout Mesoamerica.
+Jade and water were revered as symbols of life and fertility.
+The jaguar, agile, powerful, and fast, was tied to warriors and as spirit guides of shamans.
+Despite differences in chronology or geography, the essential elements of this religious pantheon were shared amongst the people of ancient Mesoamerica.
 Thus, this quality of acceptance of new gods to the collection of existing gods may have been one of the shaping characteristics for success during the Christianization of Mesoamerica.
 New gods did not at once replace the old; they initially joined the ever-growing family of deities or were merged with existing ones that seemed to share similar characteristics or responsibilities.